-Leanne is going to leverage her extensive background in emerging technology, business, insurance and jewellery to challenge our thinking around the circular economy, including fundamental changes in supply and value chains as well as predictions and foresight on future trends.
+Leanne leveraged her extensive background in emerging technology, business, insurance and jewellery to challenge our thinking around the circular economy, including fundamental changes in supply and value chains and provided foresight on future trends.

 Leanne Kemp is the Founder and CEO of Everledger, a leading emerging technology enterprise that tracks the provenance of high-value assets on a global digital ledger in an authenticated immutable manner.
 Using her extensive background in emerging technology, business, jewellery and insurance, Leanne is pushing boundaries with Everledger in building a global verification system that asserts transparency along the entire supply chain process.
 This enables the tracking and protection of high-value assets, consequently mitigating risk and fraud in global marketplaces.

 Her leadership role in technology has been recognised, winning awards including Innovator of the Year 2018 at the Women in IT Awards (London) as well as being named in UK Business Insider’s 26 Coolest Women in UK Tech 2016 and Brummell Magazine’s Top 30 Female Innovators 2016.
 Leanne is Queensland's Chief Entrepreneur, is an appointed member of the World Economic Forum’s Blockchain Council and a Co-Chair for the World Trade Board's Sustainable Trade Action Group.

 Panel: Get your projects off the ground with creative funding models

 Don’t let funding stop you from solving a critical problem for your community.

 Panellists: Tom Dawkins, Anna Guenter, Peta Harwood and Anthony Ryan.